Health Sciences (D.H.Sc.)

-- The program meets evidence-based competencies and areas of practice within the public health field.
+- The program meets evidence-based competencies and areas of practice within the health field.
 The curriculum has a strong focus on pedagogy and development of research skills within health professions.

 - The program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

-The Doctorate of Health Sciences Program prepares students to understand management and faculty roles, to plan and implement effective programs, to work within a healthcare system with other professionals, and to improve critical thinking skills.
+The Doctorate of Health Sciences Program prepares students to understand management and faculty roles, to plan and implement effective education programs, to work within a healthcare system with other professionals, and to improve critical thinking skills.

 Outcomes for the program include students’ ability to:

 - Function in a leadership role in the academic and/or clinical and research setting;

 - Communicate and collaborate with interprofessional health care teams to facilitate the attainment of common goals and to advance the scientific bases of knowledge in the health profession via ongoing research and scholarship;

 - Perform their duties in a manner sensitive to diverse racial, ethnic, gender, religious, and other social groups by integrating basic principles of ethics and cultural sensitivity within all professional and interpersonal activities;

 - Analyze critically and solve a variety of clinical, cultural, psychosocial, and/or managerial problems;